ernfrid/diagnose_dups/README.md

    2. **lane** - The lane within the flow cell.
 Derived from the read names.
    3. **tile** - The tile location within the lane.
 Derived from the read names.
    4. **subtile_x** - The subtile x-coordinate within the tile.
 Currently these are binned as x-location in read name divided by 1000.
    5. **subtile_y** - The subtile y-coordinate within the tile.
-Current these are binned as y-location in read name divided by 1000.
+Currently these are binned as y-location in read name divided by 1000.
    6. **unique_count** - The number of unique fragments within this subtile.
    7. **duplicate_count** - The number of duplicated fragments within this subtile.